DiegoHitzges/Learning-Depths-from-Events/README.md

 ![Alt Text](assets/Framework_cropped.png)

-All code of our approach is given in Jupyter Notebooks in the folder ...
-With these DSIs, models of our architecture can be trained and tested with the notebook ...
-For inference, see the notebook ...
-To visualize results, see the notebook ...
-Each application process is detailed step by step.

 ### Data-Preprocessing

 The events are processed into disparity space images (DSIs), which represent the potential depth of each pixel across multiple disparity levels by counting the rays passing through each voxel, projected from the pixel where an event was triggered.
 In stereo event vision, DSIs from two or more cameras can be fused, eliminating the need for event synchronization between cameras.
 This reduces complexity and enables more robust depth estimation.
 This approach was originally proposed in the [MC-EMVS](https://onlinelibrary.wiley.com/doi/10.1002/aisy.202200221) paper.
 To construct DSIs, refer to the associated repository, [dvs_mcemvs](https://github.com/tub-rip/dvs_mcemvs).